 The Government of India introduced the Sovereign Gold Bond (SGB) in November 2015 under the Gold Monetisation Scheme to offer an alternative investment to physical gold.
-Over the years, the market has witnessed a considerable decline in the demand for physical gold.
-SGBs not only track the export-import value of the asset but also ensures transparency at the same time.
+Sovereign Gold Bonds (SGB) are government securities whose value is denominated in grams of gold.

-The Finance Minister stated that the government is considering to close the Sovereign Gold Bond Scheme in 2025 during a media interaction after the Budget session.
+The Finance Minister stated that the government is considering to close the Sovereign Gold Bond (SGB) Scheme in 2025 during a media interaction after the Budget 2024-25 session.

 Thus, there are no issues of SGBs now.
 The details of the last issue of SGBs are as follows: